 In considering whether or not to arrange covert surveillance to investigate employee misconduct, an employer must have regard both to art.8 of the European Convention on Human Rights, the right to respect for private and family life, and to its duties under the General Data Protection Regulation (2016/679 EU) (GDPR) to process information about the employee lawfully and fairly.

 The Information Commissioner's Employment practices data protection code, says that, before considering arranging for covert surveillance to be carried out on an employee, the employer's senior management should carry out an impact assessment to decide if and how to carry out the surveillance.
 The impact assessment should clearly identify the purpose behind the covert surveillance and consider alternative ways in which the surveillance might be carried out.
 The employer must have reasonable grounds for its belief in the employee's misconduct and must be satisfied that notifying the employee about the surveillance would prejudice detection of the malpractice.
 While the code relates to the Data Protection Act 1998, rather than the GDPR regime, it remains useful for employers, pending updated guidance from the Information Commissioner.

 The code states that covert surveillance should be used only in exceptional circumstances where there is suspected criminal activity or equivalent malpractice.
-An evidence-based suspicion that an employee is claiming company sick pay when he or she is not really sick and is working elsewhere could be an example of this, but this would depend on the circumstances.
+An evidence-based suspicion that an employee is claiming company sick pay when they are not really sick and is working elsewhere could be an example of this, but this would depend on the circumstances.
 For example, if the outside work is not incompatible with the reason for sickness absence and takes place outside the employee's normal working hours, it is unlikely to justify surveillance.